AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEX_CLASSModel_TagNames/ATTRIBUTE_NAME_REFBASECLASSPATH.md

 CAEX_CLASSModel_TagNames.ATTRIBUTE_NAME_REFBASECLASSPATH Field
 ==============================================================
-AutomationML 2.1 APIThe Name of the CAEX-Attribute 'RefBaseClassPath'.
+The Name of the CAEX-Attribute 'RefBaseClassPath'.
 This is a Property in all Classes that implement [IClassWithBaseClassReference][1]

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)